bokanushi-design/Unity-PSG-Player/Unity PSG Player - manual_EN.md

 | 12.5% Pulse wave | 8 samples |
 | Triangle wave | 32 samples |

-The frequency of sound that can be produced without issues is determined by dividing the sample rate by the number of samples mentioned above, so the highest pitch achievable, especially for a triangle wave, will be lower.
+The frequency of sound that can be produced without issues is determined by dividing the sample rate by the number of samples mentioned above, ~~so the highest pitch achievable, especially for a triangle wave, will be lower~~.

+`v0.9.2beta` Slightly modified the triangle wave generation logic, enabling it to produce high frequencies comparable to those of a square wave.

 * This represents the upper limit for achieving the expected pitch; higher notes will cause the tone to deteriorate.
+ At the default sampling rate, proper sound reproduction is only guaranteed up to approximately the seventh octave (o7).
 * Due to unique noise processing, lower sample rates will cause volume to decrease at high frequencies.

 ## PSG Player script refference